-5 Ways to Minimize or Prevent Water Damage While You’re Away from Home
+5 Ways to Prevent Water Damage While You’re Away from Home

 Being away from home may mean you’re headed to a favorite vacation spot, going to visit family, or even something more serious like a hurricane is predicted in your area.
 No matter the reason you are leaving your home for a bit, it is important to take the worry of potential water damage off your mind.
 You can do this by following a few basic precautions yourself, as well as asking a friend or neighbor to check on your home periodically.